AdarshThakur99i/Project_ENTNT/README.md

 ### JobFilters.tsx
 1. It handles all the filtering logic. uses SetFilters function from useJobs hook to update any filter changes and refetches the entire list. it is used in joblist page.
+2.it is a controlled component(it doesn't have its own state..relies entirely on parent props ).

 ### JobDetails.tsx
 1. Shows Jobs details.